 Individual dietary requirements are respected.
-We gather information from parents/carers about their children's dietary needs, including any special dietary requirements, preferences and food allergies that a child has and any special health requirements before a child starts or joins the nursery.
+We gather information from parents/carers about their children's dietary needs, including any special dietary requirements, preferences, and food allergies that a child has and any special health requirements before a child starts or joins the nursery.

-Where a child has a known allergy, the Headteacher will carry out a full Allergy Risk Assessment Procedure with the parent/carer prior to the child starting the nursery and/or following notification of a known allergy.
-This assessment will be shared with all staff.
+Where a child has a known medically diagnosed allergy, the Headteacher will carry out a full Allergy Risk Assessment Procedure with the parent/carer prior to the child starting the nursery and/or following notification of a known allergy.
+This assessment will be logged on Famly and shared with all staff.